gpstar81/GPStar-proton-pack/GPSTAR_AUDIO_PCB.md

 | SPKR-L | Left Speaker output from the on-board stereo amplifier.
 Capable of powering either a 4Ω 2.5W or 8Ω 1.25W speaker at 5V. ****See Below**** <br><br>`Connector type: 2pin Terminal Block` |
 | AUX | ****Not labelled**** The on-board stereo auxiliary headphone jack outputs stereo sound and can be fed to any type of amplifier or audio device with a 3.5mm auxiliary input port.
 When a cable is inserted, the system will turn off the on-board stereo amplifier and output sound from this port instead.

-#####If you are using the on board stereo amplifier with only one speaker for a mono output setup, then connect the single speaker to either SPKR-R or to SPKR-L only.
+#### If you are using the on-board stereo amplifier with only one speaker for a mono output setup, then connect the single speaker to either SPKR-R or to SPKR-L only.

-#####The on-board stereo amplifier is capable of powering either a 4Ω 2.5W or 8Ω 1.25W speaker at 5V from each channel.
+#### The on-board stereo amplifier is capable of powering either a 4Ω 2.5W or 8Ω 1.25W speaker at 5V from each channel.

 ---